w3c/webrtc-rtptransport/api-outline.md

   // TURN allocation.
 Returns the actual lifetime granted by the server.
   Promise<unsigned> refreshRelayCandidate(LocalIceCandidate relayCandidate, unsigned requestedLifetimeInSeconds);

-  // Creates and object that represents a possible network route.
-An
+  // Creates an IceCandidatePair that represents a possible network route.
-  // IceCandidatePair is a generic "NetworkRouter" object that can be passed to
-  // the RtcTransport.send function.
   IceCandidatePair createCandidatePair(LocalIceCandidate local, RemoteIceCandidate remote);

   // Probes the candidate pair to check if it's (still) viable and what the RTT is.